scipp/ess/docs/developer/workflow-design.md

 We can also use injection for dataclasses to request multiple outputs.
 It is not clear how to handle sub-injectors in the syntax.

+## Parameter handling

+Generally, the user must provide configuration parameters to a workflow.
+In many cases there are defaults that can be used.
+In either case, these parameters must be associated with the correct step in the workflow.
+This is complicated by the non-linear nature of the workflow.
+A flat list of parameters has been used traditionally, relying entirely on parameter naming.
+This is problematic for two reasons:
+First, certain basic workflow steps may be used in multiple places.
+Second, workflows frequently contain nested steps, which may have the same parameters (or not).
+This makes the process of setting parameters somewhat opaque and error-prone.
+Furthermore, it relies on a hand-written higher-level workflow to set parameters for nested nested steps, mapping between globally-uniquely-named parameters and the parameters of the nested steps.
+These, in turn, require complicated testing.

+A hierarchical parameter system could provide an alternative, but makes it harder to set "global" parameters.
+For example, we may want to use the same wavelength-binning for all steps in the workflow.

+We propose to handle parameters as dependencies of workflow steps.
+That is, the dependency-injection system is used to provide parameters to workflow steps.
+Parameters are identified via their type.
+For nested workflows, we can use a child injector, which provides a scope for parameters.
+Parent-scopes can be searched for parameters that are not found in the child-scope, providing a mechanism for "global" parameters.

 ## Meta data handling